Aaron Canavan

-Aaron Canavan (born 10 August 1975) is an amateur snooker player from Jersey.
+Aaron Canavan (born 10 August 1975) is a snooker player from Jersey.

 Career

-He was the surprise winner of the 2018 World Seniors Championship, beating Dennis Taylor along the way.

-He beat Patrick Wallace 4–3 in the final.
+Canavan was the winner of the 2018 World Seniors Championship, beating Dennis Taylor along the way and Patrick Wallace 4–3 in the final.
 He won £10,000, and competed in the following World Snooker Championship qualifiers, losing 10–1 to Robert Milkins in the first round.

 He also finished second in the 2019 Seniors 6-Red World Championship, losing to Jimmy White 4–2 in the final.

+In 2025, he again reached the final of the World Seniors Championship, where he lost 4-8 to Alfie Burden.